Brandon Beane: "I regret not getting Derek Anderson in here earlier"

 “We knew coming in that Nathan was coming back,” said Beane.
 “We had made the decision to trade Tyrod to Cleveland.
 Before the draft we had one legit quarterback as we entered free agency.
 There were different guys out there for free agency.
 We thought AJ was a guy who could come in and compete and potentially win that job.
 He had showed he could do that, even played some playoff snaps for Cincinnati.
 We knew we were going to try and draft somebody, hopefully get up.
 At that time we were still 21 and worked our way to 12 and then to 7 to get Josh.”

-After the two additions, Buffalo had three quarterbacks take first-team reps during training camp as they compete for the starting job.
+After the two additions, Buffalo had three quarterbacks take first-team reps during training camp as they competed for the starting job.
 Beane knows that’s not ideal.

 “I don’t know how I could have done it much different than to have a three-person quarterback battle.
-I wish it wouldn’t have played out that way,” said Beane, adding he’s going to sleep better this offseason knowing it’s a one-horse race in 2019.
+I wish it wouldn’t have played out that way,” said Beane, adding he’s going to sleep better this off-season knowing it’s a one-horse race in 2019.

 “I regret not getting Derek Anderson in here earlier,” admitted Beane.
 “He was a guy we talked about whether to sign him or to sign AJ.
 It was my error for not getting him here earlier.”